Gigantic advertising screen planned overlooking A1231 near Northern Spire bridge

 The first phase of this created St Mary’s Boulevard and the second the Northern Spire Bridge, while the third will link the two part.

-Plans are also being developed for phases four and five which will see improvements to Wessington Way, between A19 and northern end of the Northern Spire and routes into the port, although no start dates have yet been agreed.
+Plans are also being developed for phases four and five which will see improvements to Wessington Way.